RJ/bevygap/README.md

 The goal is to have an easy-to-deploy system either yourself with docker-compose, or in the cloud, to use Edgegap to spin up gameservers on demand.

+My testbed for this is [bevygap-spaceships](https://github.com/RJ/bevygap-spaceships) – a modified stand-alone version of the `spaceships` example from the Lightyear repo.

 ## Connection flow

 * Game client talks to `bevygap_http` by GETting `/wannaplay`, expecting a `ConnectToken` and gameserver `ip:port`.